ibm-cloud-docs/Registry/registry_trusted_content.md

    ```
    {: pre}

-   On macOS, if you get the error `“FATA[0015] Error writing signatures: mkdir /var/lib/atomic: permission denied”`, override the internal default for registry configuration so that the right signature storage is used by running the command with `--registries.d`:
+   On macOS, if you get the error `“FATA[0015] Error writing signatures: mkdir /var/lib/atomic: permission denied”`, override the internal default for registry configuration so that the correct signature storage is used by running the command with `--registries.d`:

    ```
    skopeo --registries.d . --insecure-policy copy --sign-by user@email.com docker-daemon:us.icr.io/birds/bluebird:build1 docker://us.icr.io/birds/bluebird:build1